 Intangible Downtime Costs

 The more elusive aspect of true downtime costs are intangible costs.
 Intangible costs are harder to quantify but may often be costlier to the company overall.

 Here’s an example.
 Downtime affects responsiveness; less downtime allows a company to be more responsive, enabling it to satisfy its customers more efficiently.

 And then there’s stress.
 Increased downtime causes stress for both machines and employees.
 Everyone performs best in a stress-free environment—the stress that downtime causes prevents a company’s employees from functioning as eﬃciently as possible.

 Downtime can also dampen innovation.
-When everyone is stressed out and playing catch-up, they don’t come up with great new ideas that could bring down costs or increase staff productivity.
+When everyone is stressed out and playing catch-up, they don’t come up with great new ideas that could bring down maintenance costs or increase staff productivity.
 These intangible costs, although much harder to quantify than the tangibles, affect a company’s performance just as negatively.

 How to Prevent TDC from Sky-Rocketing